 Hasan consults regularly with school districts on developing anti-racism programming.
 This work includes conducting professional development workshops for teachers, speaking to student assemblies, and developing inclusive curricular centered on social studies.

 In the classroom, Hasan takes great pride in opening students’ minds to new ways of understanding the past and the present.
 This has led him to push the very boundaries of what we think of as a classroom, including taking small groups of undergraduates to James Madison’s Montpelier, the Virginia plantation home of the nation’s fourth president, to explore the history of race and racism in America from slavery through the present.
 For his pedagogical creativity and effectiveness, he has received Ohio State’s Alumni Award for Distinguished Teaching, the university’s highest award to teaching, and the Ohio State University College of Arts and Sciences Outstanding Teaching Award.

-He travels frequently to the South to visit friends, and returns often to Brooklyn to visit family.
+Hasan resides in Columbus and enjoys traveling to the South to visit friends and returning to Brooklyn to visit family.